raid-guild/handbook/docs/comission-process.md

 ---
-id: comission-process
+id: commission-process
-title: Comission Process
+title: Commission Process
-sidebar_label: Comission Process
+sidebar_label: Commission Process
 ---

 After the Raid enters Prepping for Battle, the Cleric who led the consultation is responsible for gathering additional Raiders as is necessary to scope out the full project.